 How to Compose an Effective Cover Letter

-Write a cover letter to highlight your most attractive qualifications as a potential employee.
+A cover letter is designed to highlight what qualifications and skills you would bring to a potential employer for a specific position.
 A cover letter allows you to describe the accomplishments and special skills that make you most qualified for the job you want.

 Why Create a Cover Letter?